markscholtz/jekyll_blog/_posts/2011-03-10-a-clug-meetup.md

 overwhelmed for choice.
-This has often been a stumbling block in the past for Linux's commercial adoption, but recently with the help of [Canonical](http://www.canonical.com) (a company started by Mark Shuttleworth), a recent flavour of Linux called [Ubuntu](http://www.ubuntu.com/) has become extremely popular.
+This has often been a stumbling block in the past for Linux's commercial adoption, but recently with the help of [Canonical](http://www.canonical.com) (a company started by Mark Shuttleworth), a new flavour of Linux called [Ubuntu](http://www.ubuntu.com/) has become extremely popular.

 They have done this by making many choices for users that would previously